 The Intel Core i7-7500U features the Intel HD 620 integrated graphics.
 It’s suitable only for non-demanding games, but nevertheless it can play many of the popular game titles, as described in this review of the HD 620.

-Note: Performance and benchmark scores of the Intel Core i7-7500U may vary depending on the notebook's other components, settings, cooling, and other factors.
-However, benchmark results are good indicators of its performance in comparison to other chips.
+Note: The benchmark scores of the listed processors are averages measured across various devices with these processors.
+The scores and real-world performance of the Intel Core i7-7500U and compared CPUs may vary depending on the notebooks' other components, settings, cooling, and other factors.
+However, the benchmark results are good indicators of the processors' performance.